charityqueen84/hello-world/readme.txt

 Hello!
 This is my git commit practice.
-I added a third line
+I added a third line.
+Now I added a fourth line.